Ms Nevena Balezdrova

 To reflect upon four key areas: governance, systems impact, social care policy and social identity, to determine elements that inhibit service use for elderly migrants in the UK.
 The study focuses on how social care can help serve as a platform of social integration for this group, forming a definitive understanding derived from the perspective of the state, charitable sector and the users themselves.
 Through a systematic literature review and key stakeholder interviews, as a means of combining perspective, the research considers some of the ways in which communities are able to develop support services for social integration of elderly migrant citizens and support their family members.
 This will also help identify how design-thinking and codesign principles can support overall statutory services and systems design.

-Nevena has been awarded the Vice Chancellor Travel Prize for her acceptance to present at the International Association of Societies of Design Research Conference 2019, held at the Manchester School of Art on 2-5th September 2019.
+- Awarded the Vice Chancellor Travel Prize for her acceptance to present at the International Association of Societies of Design Research Conference 2019, held at the Manchester School of Art on 2-5th September 2019

-Additionally, Nevena is takes part in extra curricular activities.
-On top of being a postgraduate representative, Nevena works as a Graduate Teaching Assistant for the MA Design Research course at the university.
-She is also conducting research in the field of Co-Design for the development of Artificial Intelligence applications and assistive technology for impaired users.
-This is a collaborative project between Brunel University London and CitiMaaS, a tech-based start-up.
+As activities outside of her research project, Nevena was her cohort's representative.
+She also works as a Graduate Teaching Assistant for the MA Design Research course and the BA UI/UX Design course.
+She was also selected to conducted research in the field of Co-Design for the development of Artificial Intelligence applications and assistive technology for impaired users.
+This is a collaborative project between Brunel University London and CitiMaaS, a tech-based start-up in 2019/2020.